wearvr/pico-vr-unity-sdk-instructions/docs/pico-payment-sdk-user-management.md

 This is an optional step that is only required if your app has in-app purchases or needs user information to function.

+> It's strongly recommended that you [upgrade to the latest version of the Pico Goblin firmware and operating system](/docs/upgrading-pico-goblin-operating-system-firmware.md) before attempting these steps.

 ## Update AndroidManifest.xml

 Edit the `Plugins/Android/AndroidManifest.xml` file: